dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 If you try to type anything on the inputs, it will not change, because the values are hardcoded to the array we constructed, and the said array only changes if the `value` prop changes from the parent `App` component.
 Currently, we're not doing anything to change the `value` prop from the parent component.
 So let's handle that.

-We can attach an [change event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) listener to each input boxes.
-The challenging part right here is that, each input boxes is assigned to a position in the constructed array.
-So any change in a particular input boxes shouldn't affect the value from other inputs.
+We can attach an [change event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) listener to each input box.
+The challenging part right here is that each input box is assigned to a position in the constructed array.
+So any change in a particular input box shouldn't affect the value from other inputs.
 We can make use of the index `idx` we got from looping the array to handle this along with the help of a JavaScript string method [`.substring()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring) to construct the new `value` prop string.
 To change the `value` prop from the parent component, we can pass the new value to the `onChange()` prop function.
-We can also utilise here the regular expression we created earlier to only allow digits in the change event.
-If user tries to input a letter or a special character, that shouldn't be displayed in the input boxes or simply does not update the `value` prop string.
+We can also utilize here the regular expression we created earlier to only allow digits in the change event.
+If a user tries to input a letter or a special character, that shouldn't be displayed in the input boxes or simply does not update the `value` prop string.
 To write this in code, we'll have something like this in `src/components/OtpInput.tsx`:

 ```tsx
 import React, { useMemo } from 'react';